 The RAD defines the conditions under which exceptions or deviations from regular assurance audit procedures, requirements, or timelines are allowed.
 The RAD was first introduced in July 2020 and was originally valid until December 2020.
 Three subsequent extensions were approved by the RJC Assurance Committee, in October 2020, February 2021 and October 2021 as part of ongoing challenges caused by the COVID-19 pandemic.
-Following these approvals, the derogation was revised, and its validity further prolonged until 30 June 2021, 31 December 2021, 30 June 2022 and 31 December 2022.
-The validity and/or applicability will be again reviewed before 31 December 2022, considering the status of onsite audit restrictions.
+Following these approvals, the derogation was revised, and its validity further prolonged until 30 June 2021, 31 December 2021, 30 June 2022, 31 December 2022 and 31 December 2023.
+The validity and/or applicability will be again reviewed before 31 December 2023.